Sustainable Student Living: An Earth Day Guide

 How do you get to class?
 If you can walk or bike, do it.
 Most campuses now offer bike-share programs or discounted transit passes to make it easier to leave the car behind.

 Want to go bigger?
 Get involved.
-For specific advice on waste reduction, the Georgia Tech Sustainable Living Guide is a gold standard that works for almost any campus.
-If you're an international student, Sustainable Living for International Students is a fantastic resource for navigating eco-friendly housing in a new country.
-Joining an eco-conscious student group isn't just good for the Earth—it’s a great way to meet people who actually care about the same things you do.
+For specific advice on waste reduction, the Georgia Tech Sustainable Living Guide is a comprehensive resource that works for almost any campus.
+If you are an international student, Sustainable Living for International Students is a practical guide for navigating eco-friendly housing in a new country.
+Joining an eco-conscious student group benefits the planet and offers a way to meet people who share your interests.

 The 'Green Goodbye': Sustainable Move-Out Strategies